Ed94/gencpp/docs/Parser_Algo.md

     2. If the token has a closing brace its an inplace definition
     3. If the `token[-2]` is an identifier & `token[-3]` is the declaration type, its a variable using a namespaced type.
     4. If the `token[-2]` is an indirection, then its a variable using a namespaced/forwarded type.
+    5. If the `token[-2]` is an assign classifier, and the starting tokens were the which type with possible `class` token after, its an enum forward declaration.
-    5. If any of the above is the case, `parse_operator_function_or_variable`
+    6. If any of the above is the case, `parse_operator_function_or_variable`
+4. If the `token[2]` is a vendor fundamental type (builtin) then it is an enum forward declaration.
-4. If the previous token was a closing curly brace, its a definition : `parse_forward_or_definition`
+5. If the previous token was a closing curly brace, its a definition : `parse_forward_or_definition`
-5. If the previous token was a closing square brace, its an array definition : `parse_operator_function_or_variable`
+6. If the previous token was a closing square brace, its an array definition : `parse_operator_function_or_variable`

 ## `parse_define`

 1. Define directive
 2. Get identifier
-3. Get Content
+3. Get Content (Optional)

 ## `parse_forward_or_definition`